Happiness0952/alx-system_engineering-devops/0x00-shell_basics/README.md

  ls -l: display current directory in long format ls -a: display cd including hidden files ls -na: dispaly cd content
 mkdir: to create a directory
+mv: to move a file